 Events and Activities

 Shutterbug events are photography workshops put on across the state by the Kansas State 4-H Photography Action Team.
-Workshops are typically scheduled as a morning session and concentrate on a variety aspects of composition.
+Workshops are typically scheduled as a morning session and concentrate on a variety of aspects of composition.
+The events typically end around Noon.
 Examples of sessions include: Portfolio, I have a camera-now what?, Panning, Close-ups, Aperture Settings & Kaleidoscopes/Reflections.

 - Where: Botanica Gardens, Wichita, KS

 - Registration begins at 9:00 AM

 - Shutterbugs at the Zoo Please note: $5 registration fee for each of the first five members of a family.
 Children 5 and under are free.